mateussouzaweb/kvm-qemu-virtualization-guide/Docs/01 - Bridge Network.md

 sudo reboot
 ```

-Once the network is working nicely, we can start tweaking the PCI-e passthrough for better yet virtual machines.
+With the network working nicely, we can start tweaking the PCI-e passthrough for better yet virtual machines.

 ----